chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: 'Time (in seconds) after which the mirrorlist locally cached will
+  - markdown: Time (in seconds) after which the mirrorlist locally cached will expire.

-      expire.
-If the current mirrorlist is less than this many seconds old

-      then Yum will not download another copy of the mirrorlist, it has

-      the same extra format as metadata_expire.
-If you find that Yum is
+      If the current mirrorlist is less than this many seconds old then Yum will not download another copy of the mirrorlist, it has the same extra format as metadata_expire.

-      not downloading the mirrorlists as often as you would like lower the

-      value of this option.
-You can also change from the default of using

-      seconds to using days, hours or minutes by appending a ''d'', ''h'' or
+      If you find that Yum is not downloading the mirrorlists as often as you would like lower the value of this option.
+You can also change from the default of using seconds to using days, hours or minutes by appending a `d`, `h` or `m` respectively.

-      ''m'' respectively.'
 - property: mirrorlist
   ruby_type: String
   required: false